Well, yeah — for the three-time Super Bowl winner and for the Patriots.

 What's rare is how well the three-year extension works for both Brady and for New England.

-First, the two-time NFL Most Valuable Player, despite some perceptions, did not really take a pay cut with this new deal.
-It might have sounded that way with salaries of $7 million in 2015, $8 million the next year and $9 million in 2017, far below the going rate for superstar QBs.
+The two-time NFL Most Valuable Player did not really take a pay cut with this new deal.
+It might sound that way with salaries of $7 million in 2015, $8 million the next year and $9 million in 2017, far below the going rate for superstar QBs.